 This page is intended to provide information to stakeholders in the area regarding this process.

 The District is working with area stakeholders to provide a sustainable remedy to the Quivira NWR impairment complaint.
 The issue at hand is extremely complex and affects the livelihood of several generations throughout this region.
 As such, the District is considering every option thoroughly and consulting expert hydrogeologists to ensure that the objectives put forward are effective and based on the best science available.

-On October 18, Senator Jerry Moran's office announced, following a meeting with Aurelia Skipwith, the Director of the U.S. Fish and Wildlife Service, that Ms. Skipwith committed to work with local stakeholders to find a voluntary solution for the Quivira NWR impairment before requesting KDA-DWR to regulate junior water rights.
+In October 2019, Senator Jerry Moran's office announced, following a meeting with Aurelia Skipwith, the Director of the U.S. Fish and Wildlife Service, that Ms. Skipwith committed to work with local stakeholders to find a voluntary solution for the Quivira NWR impairment before requesting KDA-DWR to regulate junior water rights.
 The full statement can be found here.

 The U.S. Fish and Wildlife Service issued the following statement regarding this issue: